University GHG Inventory Development, Analysis, and Modeling

 The Challenge

-A large private research university needed support to address various aspects of their greenhouse gas emissions inventory, management, and planning.
+A higher education client needed support to address various aspects of their greenhouse gas emissions inventory, management, and planning.
 The university sought ERG's expertise in climate action planning to conduct a thorough review of historical GHG emissions inventories, align previous inventories with current GHG protocol standards, update historical activity data, resolve data gaps, create new GHG inventories for recent years, and develop projections of anticipated emissions pathways for the future.

 ERG's Solution